aliasgar-analyst/Blinkit-Sales-Analysis/README.md

-# Blinkit Sales Analysis, SQL Insights and Predictive Modeling

-## Objective
-To analyze Blinkit sales data to understand key factors influencing sales performance, generate SQL-based business insights, and build a predictive model using the same dataset.

-## Dataset
-The dataset contains information related to products, outlets, and sales metrics.
-It includes missing values, duplicate records, and inconsistent categorical labels, making it suitable for real-world data analysis and preprocessing.

-## Key Tasks Performed

-### Data Cleaning and Preprocessing
-- Identified and handled missing values
-- Removed duplicate records
-- Standardized inconsistent categorical values
-- Converted columns to appropriate data types

-### SQL-Based Analysis
-- Imported the dataset into a SQL environment
-- Wrote SQL queries to analyze:
-  - Sales by outlet type and location
-  - Top performing product categories
-  - Average and total sales across outlets
-  - Distribution of sales by outlet size
-- Used SQL results to validate insights obtained through pandas

-### Exploratory Data Analysis (EDA)
-- Analyzed sales trends across outlets and product categories
-- Compared sales performance based on outlet size and location
-- Generated summary statistics and group-level insights

-### Feature Engineering
-- Created new features to improve analytical clarity
-- Prepared data for modeling by selecting relevant variables

-### Predictive Modeling
-- Built a machine learning model using the cleaned dataset
-- Split data into training and testing sets
-- Evaluated model performance using appropriate metrics

-## Tools and Technologies
+# Blinkit Sales Analysis and Modeling

+This project is based on a retail sales dataset inspired by Blinkit operations.
+The goal was to explore the data, understand what drives sales performance, and build a basic predictive model using the cleaned dataset.

+## Project Overview

+The dataset contained product-level and outlet-level information along with sales values.
+Before doing any analysis, I focused on cleaning the data properly since it included:

+- Missing values
+- Duplicate entries
+- Inconsistent categorical labels
+- Columns stored in incorrect data types

+Handling these issues was an important part of the project because real-world datasets are rarely clean.

+---

+## Data Cleaning & Preparation

+- Identified and treated missing values
+- Removed duplicates
+- Standardized inconsistent labels
+- Converted necessary columns into numeric format
+- Performed basic feature engineering to prepare for analysis and modeling

+---

+## Exploratory Data Analysis (EDA)

+Using pandas, matplotlib, seaborn and SQL queries, I analyzed:

+- Sales distribution across outlet types
+- Impact of outlet size and location on total sales
+- Performance of different product categories
+- Average vs total sales comparisons

+The goal was to understand patterns rather than just calculate numbers.

+---

+## Predictive Modeling

+After cleaning and exploring the dataset, I built a machine learning model to predict sales based on selected features.

+Steps included:

+- Train-test split
+- Feature selection
+- Model training
+- Performance evaluation using appropriate metrics

+This helped connect analysis with practical prediction use cases.

+---

+## Tools Used

 - Python
 - Pandas
 - NumPy
+- Matplotlib/Seaborn
 - SQL
 - Scikit-learn
 - Jupyter Notebook

-## Key Insights
-- Certain outlet characteristics have a strong influence on sales
-- Medium-sized outlets tend to perform better on average
-- Product type and outlet location play an important role in sales variation
+---

-## Conclusion
+## What I Learned

-This project demonstrates an end-to-end data workflow that combines SQL-based querying, Python data analysis, and machine learning.
-The insights and predictive model can support data-driven decisions related to inventory planning and outlet performance optimization.
+This project strengthened my understanding of:

+- End-to-end data workflow
+- Handling messy real-world data
+- Combining SQL and Python for analysis
+- Moving from exploration to prediction

+Overall, this project reflects how I approach data problems — starting with cleaning, understanding the data deeply, and then building solutions based on insights.